kinect3000/Boxel/README.md

 $ /usr/local/bin/phantomjs --webdriver=8910
 ```

-*If you're down with Docker, that's rad, and we are down with that -- we
+If you plan to use a Docker image to install and run your Phantom instance, we
-recommend using this Docker image to install and run your Phantom instance: [wernight/phantomjs](https://hub.docker.com/r/wernight/phantomjs/)*
+highly recommend using this Docker image: [wernight/phantomjs](https://hub.docker.com/r/wernight/phantomjs/).

 ####Redis
 Next, Boxel requires [Redis](http://redis.io) to send video data over PUB/SUB channels.
-Redis can be installed via your package manager of choice:
+Installation will vary depending on your system:

 #####OS X
 On OS X, redis can be installed with Homebrew: